arbrk1/typeclasses_cpp/README.md

 ## This implementation

-Our implementation solves the problem that the template specializations override the original definition by never specializing the definition of a typeclass.
+Our implementation solves the issue that the template specializations override the original definition by never specializing the definition of a typeclass.
 Instead all typeclass instances are stored as specializations of a separate type (this type is same for all